 Deferred tax assets are recognised for unused tax losses and temporary differences to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
 Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and level of future taxable profits together with future tax planning strategies.
-The amount of unrecognised tax losses and temporary differences at 31 December 2022 was RMB6,498,000 (2021: RMB18,342,000) and RMB6,578,000 (2021: RMB8,241,000), respectively.
-Further details are contained in note 26 to the consolidated financial statements.
+The amount of unrecognised tax losses and temporary differences at 31 December 2023 was RMB4,997,000 (2022: RMB6,498,000) and RMB4,278,000 (2022: RMB6,578,000), respectively.
+Further details are contained in note 26(a) to the consolidated financial statements.